sfence/boost_cart/README.md

+Some adjustments and expansions for Hades game added 2015 by Glünggi Update to new version of boost_cart for Hades game done in 2020 by SFENCE

 # Boost Cart
 Based on (and fully compatible with) the mod "carts" by PilzAdam and the one contained in the subgame "minetest_game".